48 Fun & Beautiful Things to Do in the Dominican Republic

 11. Hike Anamuya Mountain

 If you plan to visit Cotubanamá National Park, consider booking a hiking tour up to Anamuya Mountain!
 Outback Adventures has half-day guided trips through this majestic summit, where you can learn more about the island’s fauna and flora along the way.
+Bring your binoculars for birdwatching and spotting local wildlife/ This opportunity is great for avoiding crowds and touristy spots.

 12. Visit Saona Island

 Saona Island is an ideal snorkeling spot with several secret places to explore.
 Joining this small-group Saona Island Tour will allow you to explore this secluded paradise with a full-day speedboat and snorkeling excursion.
 You’ll stop at a starfish-filled swimming pool and white sand beach.
+You can also try this private Saona Island tour, which will take you through the town of Mano Juan, the location of one of the biggest turtle conservations on the island!

 Note: Please do not touch the starfish!